wp-plugins/heyyou/readme.txt

 Tested up to: 3.0
 Stable tag: 3.0

-** WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
-THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
-PLEASE CONTACT @david_sword FOR MORE INFORMATION **
+* ATTENTION: ALPHA PLUGIN, FOR DEVELOPERS ONLY * this was uploaded to wp.org for our team of developers and testers.
+This is a pre-beta with an incomplete website and documentation.
+Please contact @david_sword for more information *

 == Description ==

-**WARNING: ALPHA PLUGIN, FOR DEVELOPERS ONLY ** THIS WAS UPLOADED TO WP.ORG FOR OUR TEAM OF DEVELOPERS AND TESTERS.
-THIS IS A PRE-BETA WITH AN INCOMPLETE WEBSITE/DOCUMENTAION.
-PLEASE CONTACT @david_sword FOR MORE INFORMATION** Add heyyou Posts Directly Into a Page, Unique & customizable dynamic custom post types, for individual pages.
+* ATTENTION: ALPHA PLUGIN, FOR DEVELOPERS ONLY * this was uploaded to wp.org for our team of developers and testers.
+This is a pre-beta with an incomplete website and documentation.
+Please contact @david_sword for more information * Add heyyou Posts Directly Into a Page, Unique & customizable dynamic custom post types, for individual pages.
 A Framework for Developers heyyou adds settings, functions and other tools for site wide features & Page Configuration defined by the heyyou Settings for individual page options.
 Simplify WordPress for clients by removing things you don’t use in your theme.

 == Installation ==